ssmythe/learn_mandarin_chinese/README.md

 You must first learn the Chinese syllables and how they are represented, sound, and written.

-- [Yoyo Chinese Pinyin Course][1] go through this course first.
+- [Yoyo Chinese Pinyin Course][1] go through this course first (preferably under stereo headphones to maximize audio focus).
 It's fast, fun, and really easy to understand.

 ## Learn Characters and Grammar from Integrated Chinese Books